pantheon-systems/terminus/README.md

 2. For code coverage: `pecl install pcov`
 3. Prepare a new test site, e.g. make a new multidev in ci-terminus-composer
 4. Copy .env.dist to .env and make an .envrc to include it with `dotenv`, or copy .env.dist to .envrc and add `export` at the head of each line.
 Customize values as needed.
 Use `direnv allow` to enable automatic loading of environment variables needed for tests.
-5. Run `composer test:short` to run the short functional tests, or `composer test:long` to run everything.
+5. Run `composer test:short` to run the short-running functional tests, `composer test:long` to run the ones that take a long time, or `coposer test:functional` to run all of them.

 | Command                   | Description                                                  | ⚖️ |
 | ------------------------- | ------------------------------------------------------------ | -- |